Port Freeport: Value

-The study conducted in 2016 by Texas A&M Transportation Institute updates the previous measures to 150,651 jobs statewide and $98.8 Billion into the Texas economy.
+A study conducted in 2016 by Texas A&M Transportation Institute updated this assessment to 150,651 jobs statewide and $98.8 Billion into the Texas economy.
 Supplemental to the local and state impacts, researchers also estimate Port Freeport contributes about $149 Billion to the national economy.

 Industrial Base

-Port Velasco superseded Port Freeport by more than a decade.
-The channel was open to steam ship traffic prior to 1920 and sailing traffic dating into the late 1800s where ships called on Port Velasco.
-Primary cargo shipped from Port Velasco was agricultural products from Brazoria county.
+Port Velasco preceded Port Freeport by more than a decade.
+The channel was open to steam ship traffic prior to 1920 and sailing traffic dating back to the late 1800s when ships called on Port Velasco.
+The primary cargo shipped from Port Velasco was agricultural products from Brazoria county.

 Freeport Sulphur

-Formed in 1912 to mine Sulphur in the area and ship Sulphur from Velasco where it became a valuable asset to the United States during World War I and thus increasing the area's importance.
+Formed in 1912 to mine sulfur in the area and ship sulfur from Velasco.
+It became a valuable asset to the United States during World War I, increasing the area's importance.
 It was followed in 1916 by the Stauffer Chemical Company which caused economic growth in the area and led to the formation of the City of Freeport.